-operating company in the State of New Mexico with both the 1 OCD and the State Land Office.
-It has been the bonded 2 operating company since we've been drilling there.
-3 always taken our permits and it has always done our 5 drilling.
-How long have you had responsibility for 0.
-6 overseeing the permitting process for the drilling of wells 7 or the combining of tracts for the drilling of wells in New 8 Mexico?
-9 Α. For approximately eight years.
-10 During that time, how many wells would you 11 0. estimate have been permitted through the Oil Conservation 12 Division by Chesapeake?
-13 I think it's somewhere around about 187, 188 14 Α. wells.
-15 And in each of those instances was the APD filed 16 17 by Chesapeake Operating on behalf of the affiliated company that actually may hold title to the leasehold interest?
-18 Yes, it was.
-19 Α. During that same time, how many applications to 20 Q. seek compulsory pooling of interests would you estimate 21 you've filed with the New Mexico Oil Conservation Division?
-22 23 Α. There's been somewhere between 35 and 40.
-24 Q. What's your educational background?
+Q. How long have you had responsibility for overseeing the permitting process for the drilling of wells

-I am a paralegal, I have a bachelor of science
+- overseeing the permitting process for the drilling of wells or the combining of tracts for the drilling of wells in New Mexico? - A. For approximately eight years. - Q. During that time, how many wells would you estimate have been permitted through the Oil Conservation Division by Chesapeake? - A. I think it's somewhere around about 187, 188 wells. - Q. And in each of those instances was the APD filed by Chesapeake Operating on behalf of the affiliated company that actually may hold title to the leasehold interest? - A. Yes, it was.

-from the university of -- Oklahoma City University in 1 graduated legal studies.
+- Q. During that same time, how many applications to seek compulsory pooling of interests would you estimate you've filed with the New Mexico Oil Conservation Division? - A. There's been somewhere between 35 and 40. - Q. What's your educational background? - A. I am a paralegal, I have a bachelor of science from the university of -- Oklahoma City University in 1 graduated legal studies.
 2 And have you previously testified before the Oil 3 Conservation Division and the New Mexico Oil Conservation 4 Commission?
-5 Yes, I have.
-6 Α. And have you been accepted as an expert by either 7 of those bodies in connection with your testimony?
-8 Α. Yes, sir.
-9 MR. DEBRINE: We would offer Ms. Townsend as an 10 expert in land matters.
+5 Yes, I have. Α. 6 And have you been accepted as an expert by either 7 Q. of those bodies in connection with your testimony?
+8 9 A. Yes, sir.
+MR. DEBRINE: We would offer Ms. Townsend as an 10 expert in land matters.
 11 EXAMINER JONES: Any objection?
 12 MR. GALLEGOS: No objection.
 13 MR. BRUCE: No objection.
-14 EXAMINER JONES: Ms. Townsend is qualified as an 15 16 expert in land matters.
-17 MR. DEBRINE: Based on your experience, have you gained a familiarity with the requirements of the New 18 Mexico Oil Conservation Division for drilling an oil and 19 gas well?
-20 Yes, sir.
-21 Α. And as a result of that experience, have you 22 23 further become familiar with the OCD's requirements for seeking a compulsory pooling of interests to form a spacing 24 unit?
+14 EXAMINER JONES: Ms. Townsend is qualified as an 15 expert in land matters.
+16 17 MR. DEBRINE: Based on your experience, have you gained a familiarity with the requirements of the New 18 Mexico Oil Conservation Division for drilling an oil and 19 20 gas well?
+21 Α. Yes, sir.
+22 Q. And as a result of that experience, have you 23 further become familiar with the OCD's requirements for 24 seeking a compulsory pooling of interests to form a spacing 25 unit?